joomla/rfc/proposed/authorisation-service-meta.md

 ### 4.3 Comparison of Approaches

-While having Access Control in the User Object seems very convenient, it requires the user object to support access control explicitly, which violates the Separation of Concern Principle.
+While having access control in the user object seems very convenient, it requires the user object to support access control explicitly, which violates the [Single Responsibility Principle][].

 ### 4.4 Chosen Approach